Jakob-gitcoder/ML_algorithmic_development_mental_disease_prediction/README.md

 2. **Select the Notebook**: Open the specific notebook(s) you want to explore.
 Each notebook will contain data preprocessing steps, model training, evaluation, and visualization.
 3. **Run Cells**: Run each cell in the notebook sequentially to reproduce the analysis.
 Ensure that the data files are in the appropriate locations as mentioned in the notebook.
 The precise details of the data that have been used will be explained in another segment.
 Important notice: The exact dataset that have been used for this project is not sharable since it contains sensisitve patient information and cannot be assessed without special authorization from Odense Universitets Hospital (OUH).

-4. **Data format**: The input variables to all the pipelines in this project should be in tabular format, e.g. consists on n-columns representing features with n-rows representing instances.
+4. **Data format**: The input variables to all the pipelines in this project should be in tabular format, e.g. consists of n-columns representing features with n-rows representing instances.
 Missing values are acceptable and will be handled by the algorithms.
 Due to some manual configurations, the dataset must not contain less than 10 features since some of the feature selection processess will become redundant due to limitation of usage and their general purpose will be invalidaded.

-### Background/problem
-Use introduction segment from report.
-Details about the ML-based problem to be solved - Dataset size, missing values, feature space, type of data (medical data, patient reported data, demographic data).
-Highlight problems in relation to the nature of the data.
-### Project solution
-Use Project overview figure from report.

 ## ML-development process
 ### Preprocesssing